brad-ross/jfl/README.md

 ### Why JFL?

 Often, JSON contains more information than the client requesting it will end up using.
 In addition, mobile data networks are restricted in data-transfer speed, necessitating smaller data packages to maximize responsiveness.
 Rather than be hampered by the various costs of dealing with extra data, clients should only need to deal with information that they specifically need.
 Some languages (such as [JSONPath](http://goessner.net/articles/JsonPath/)) allow clients to query existing JSON (a la SQL) and retrieve specific data from it--however, in doing so they lose the original JSON structure.
-Inspired in part by the Google API's ["fields" parameter](https://developers.google.com/google-apps/calendar/performance#partial), JFL allows clients to minimize the data carried by JSON by applying a custom pattern.
+Inspired by Xobni's internal filtering syntax--CAQL--and the Google API's ["fields" parameter](https://developers.google.com/google-apps/calendar/performance#partial), JFL allows clients to minimize the data carried by JSON by applying a custom pattern.

 ### A Quick Tour